 Then, have each player draw a number from the container and open the can with the matching number.
 Finally, the player must eat a spoonful of the mysterious substance without spitting it out.

 Each person that guesses correctly gets a point, and the person with the most points wins the game!
 This is one of those fun challenges to do at home that requires a strong stomach.

 Don’t mind the mess?
 Here is another fun challenge you can do at home that you’ll definitely enjoy!
 The eat it or wear it challenge requires at least two players.
 You will also need about 15-20 brown bags, spoons, cups, and random food (mayonnaise, tuna, soda, french fries, juice, and donuts) you may have in your house.

 Start the game by having each player will go through the bag and remove the item inside.
 The player can either choose to eat it or dump it over their heads.
 If the player chooses to eat it, they can dump the remainder on the player of their choice.

 This game can get really messy (and smelly!) so you might want to play this at home challenge in your backyard.

 The whisper challenge requires at least two players, headphones, and a device to play music from.
 Pick one player to wear the headphones and another turn up the music so that the other participant is inaudible.

 The player without headphones must say a phrase, while the player with the headphones guesses the phrase by reading the other person’s lips.
 If the player guesses the phrase right, then they get a point.
 The player with the most points wins.

 10. Cookie challenge

-Then, they must use their face muscles to get the cookie into their mouth.
+Then, they must use their facial muscles to get the cookie into their mouth.
 The first player that gets the cookie into their mouth wins!
 The cookie challenge is personally my favorite out of all the fun challenges to do at home.